-5.0 Expectations
+5.0 EXPECTATIONS

-5.1 All staff and visitors will:
+- 5.1 All staff and visitors will: - Be familiar with this Safeguarding Policy; - Understand their role in relation to safeguarding; - Be subject to Safer Recruitment processes and checks, whether they are new staff, supply staff, contractors, volunteers etc.; - All Governors must be subjected to an enhanced DBS check and should be checked against the Teaching Regulation Agency 'Barred list' (so called 'section 128' check)

-- Be familiar with this Safeguarding Policy; - Understand their role in relation to safeguarding; - Be subject to Safer Recruitment processes and checks, whether they are new staff, supply staff, contractors, volunteers etc.; - All Governors and directors must be subjected to an enhanced DBS check and should be checked against the Teaching Regulation Agency 'Barred list' (so called 'section 128' check) - Be involved, where appropriate, in the implementation of individual Education Programmes, Early Help Assessments and support plans, Child in Need plans and inter-agency Child Protection plans; - Be alert to signs and indicators of possible abuse (See Appendix 1 for current definitions and indicators); - Record concerns and give the record to the DSL, or deputy DSL in the school; and - Deal with a disclosure of abuse from a child in line with the guidance in Appendix 2 you must inform the school DSL immediately, and provide a written account as soon as possible. - 5.2 All staff will receive annual Safeguarding training and update briefings as appropriate.
-Key staff will undertake more specialist safeguarding training as agreed by the board.
-For DSLs, they should undertake an annual update/briefing with their local safeguarding board and renew their DSL training every two years.
+- Be involved, where appropriate, in the implementation of individual Education Programmes, Early Help Assessments and support plans, Child In Need plans and inter-agency Child Protection plans; - Be alert to signs and indicators of possible abuse (See Appendix 1 for current definitions and indicators); - Record concerns and give the record to the DSL, or deputy DSL, and - Deal with a disclosure of abuse from a child in line with the guidance in Appendix 2 - you must inform the DSL immediately, and provide a written account as soon as possible. - 5.2 All staff will receive annual Safeguarding training and update briefings as appropriate.
+Key staff will undertake more specialist safeguarding training as agreed by the Governing Body.

-6.0 The Designated Safeguarding Lead (DSL)
+6.0 THE DESIGNATED SAFEGUARDING LEAD (DSL)

-- 6.1 Each school will have a designated safeguarding lead on the senior leadership team.
+- 6.1 Our DSL on the Senior Leadership Team is Jane Nizamis.
 Whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL.
-This responsibility should not be delegated. - 6.2 The deputy DSLs at the schools will support the DSL within the role and deputise when the DSL is not on-site. - 6.3 Names of DSLs and deputy DSLs are available on the school's own safeguarding policy which can be located on the school's own website.
+This responsibility should not be delegated. - 6.1.1 The deputy DSLs will support the DSL within the role and deputise when the DSL is not on-site.
+They are: